Don't Trust the B---- in Apartment 23

 Don't Trust the B---- in Apartment 23 is an American television sitcom created by Nahnatchka Khan.
 It was broadcast on ABC between April 11, 2012, and September 6, 2014, comprising two seasons and 26 episodes.
-Originally a mid-season replacement, the network renewed the series for a second season in May 2012; six episodes from the first season were aired as part of the second, without regard for continuity.
+Originally a mid-season replacement, the network renewed the series for a second season in May 2012; six episodes from the first season were aired as part of the second without regard for continuity.

 In the story, Krysten Ritter stars as Chloe, an irresponsible party girl who searches for roommates by asking for rent up front and then behaving outrageously until they leave.
-Her latest roommate, June Colburn (Dreama Walker), proves to be harder to drive away, and the women end up forming an unlikely friendship.
-The supporting cast includes James Van Der Beek, who portrays a fictionalized version of himself who is a friend of Chloe's.
+Her latest roommate June Colburn (Dreama Walker) proves to be harder to drive away, and the women end up forming an unlikely friendship.
+The supporting cast includes James Van Der Beek, who portrays a fictionalized version of himself and a friend of Chloe's.

 Plot

-The series follows June Colburn as she moves from Indiana to New York City to pursue her dream job — until she finds out that it no longer exists.
+The series follows June Colburn as she moves from Indiana to New York City to pursue her dream job until she finds out that it no longer exists.
 She ends up moving in with a bon vivant party girl named Chloe.
 Chloe keeps her apartment by inviting roommates to move in, asking for rent up front, and then behaving outrageously until they leave.
-June proves more difficult to dislodge than expected, and when June reverses Chloe's latest attempt to eject her in an unexpected fashion, they end up forming an unlikely friendship.
+June proves more difficult to dislodge than expected, and when June repels Chloe's attempt to eject her, the two women form an unlikely friendship.